-The TMR welcomes all submissions on trademarks, brands, and related areas of intellectual property.
+The TMR welcomes all submissions on trademarks, brands, and related areas of IP.

-All submissions to the TMR should be in .doc or .docx format.
+All submissions to the TMR must be in .doc or .docx format.

 Article length is flexible, depending on what is necessary to cover the subject adequately.
-The TMR strongly prefers articles under 25,000 words in length—the equivalent of fifty pages—including text and footnotes.
+The TMR strongly prefers articles under 25,000 words in length—the equivalent of 100 double-spaced pages—including text and footnotes.

-A commentary is an opinion piece with a clear viewpoint.
+A TMR commentary is an opinion piece with a clear viewpoint.
 A commentary may be provocative or amusing, may offer practical advice, or may be a poetic musing on some aspect of trademark and related law, theory, or practice.
 Such a piece may be more “freewheeling” than a typical scholarly law journal article.
 It need not, and generally will not, be written in an objective style.
-Most commentaries are between approximately 2,000 words—the equivalent of four pages—and 5,000 words—the equivalent of ten pages.
+Most commentaries are between approximately 2,000 words—the equivalent of 8 double-spaced pages—and 5,000 words—the equivalent of 20 double-spaced pages.

-Books for review by the TMR are routed through the TMR Editor-in-Chief .
-Those wishing to recommend a book for review and/or those who would like to write a book review should contact the TMR Editor-in-Chief at tmr [at] inta [dot] org.
-An author may suggest their own book for review.
-In this case, if the TMR Editor-in-Chief agrees that the book should be reviewed, they will ask for a volunteer on the TMR Committee (other than the book’s author or author's colleague) to review the book.
+Books for review by the TMR are routed through the TMR Editor-in-Chief.
+Those wishing to recommend a book for review and/or those who would like to write a book review should contact the TMR Editor-in-Chief at wknox [at] inta [dot] org.
+Authors may suggest their own books for review.
+In this case, if the TMR Editor-in-Chief agrees that the book should be reviewed, they will ask for a volunteer on the TMR Committee (other than the book’s author or author’s colleague) to review the book.